potatowire/potatowire.github.io/_posts/2017-01-01-markdown-test.md

 ###### Header six

-This is a copy of one of the sample pages from the [WordPress](http://wordpress.org) theme development test content.
+<p class="has-pullquote" data-pullquote="This is a pullquote.
+The longer the pullquote is, the more important it is that it fit with the surrounding content." markdown="1">This is a copy of one of the sample pages from the [WordPress](http://wordpress.org) theme development test content.
 I found it handy to keep a copy of this for building sites that aren’t using WordPress.
-99% of the credit goes to them, I’m just hosting it in a handy place in case it’s useful to anyone other than me.
+99% of the credit goes to them, I’m just hosting it in a handy place in case it’s useful to anyone other than me.</p>

 ## Blockquote Tests